Wondering what accessories you need for your planted aquarium?

 Knowing the pH, ammonia, nitrite, and nitrate levels will help prevent health issues.
 Although I will be real, I don’t use this kit as much as I’d thought.
 It’s good to have around anytime you notice something’s wrong.
 But you don’t need to be testing your water a lot.

 7. Specimen Container

-The specimen container is one of the most underrated fish tank accessories.
+The specimen container is one of the most underrated fish aquarium accessories.
 I use it to put my brush and aquascaping kit in when I’m not using them.
-But you can also use it to attach to the side of your tank to hold your fish if you need to do serious tank maintenance.
+But you can also use it to attach to the side of your tank to hold your fish if you need to do tank maintenance.